 TAs for upper level courses are selected on the basis of qualifications and interests, as well as Departmental teaching needs.
 Every effort is made to match teaching assistants with laboratory and grading assignments for which they are best qualified.

 After the first academic year, the student’s Major Professor may support the student as a Research Assistant (RA) or through a Teaching Assistantship (TA).
-The expectations and assessment of performance as a Research Assistant (RA) will be provided by the Major Professor.
+The Major Professor will provide the expectations and assessment of performance as a Research Assistant (RA).

 Loss of Department Funding